Syphilis is an infectious disease caused by the spirochaete Treponema pallidum.

 Secondary syphilis exhibits considerable histopathologic variability and may be easily misinterpreted.
 The epidermis is often involved and shows a psoriasiform hyperplasia with superficial neutrophils (figure 2).
 There is also a lichenoid tissue reaction, epidermal apoptosis and exocytosis of neutrophils (figure 3).
 The dermis shows a superficial and deep chronic infiltrate which may resemble the changes of primary syphilis.
 There are numerous plasma cells in about 1/3 of cases and often endothelial swelling (figure 1).

-Tertiary syphilis shows necrotizing granulomatous inflammation.
+Tertiary syphilis shows necrotising granulomatous inflammation.
 The organisms may be impossible to find with special stains and clinical correlation is often needed.

 Special studies for syphilis